fl1ger/deleg/draft-dnsop-deleg.md

 ### AliasMode and ServiceMode in the Parent

 Both the AliasMode and ServiceMode records can be returned for the DELEG record from the parent.
-This is differernt from the SCVB  {{?RFC9460}} specification and only applies for the DELEG RRSet in the parent.
+This is different from the SCVB  {{?RFC9460}} specification and only applies for the DELEG RRSet in the parent.

 ### Rollout